 One of the great things about the PVD finish is that this is one of the toughest and most durable finishes out in the market today.
-This makes it an extremely important finish for the home decor and home furniture business.
+This makes it a critical finish for the home decor and furniture businesses.

 Here are some of the basic uses for a PVD finish in the home decor and home furniture industry:

-- Table Bases – One of the most common ways that PVD is used is for table bases.
-This is because the base is strong so even heavy materials as a large marble piece can be placed on top of the PVD base.
+- Table Bases – One of the most common ways PVD is used is for table bases.
+This is because the base is vital, so even heavy materials as a large marble piece, can be placed on top of the PVD base.
 The durability of the PVD finish is also one reason that the PVD finish is also used a lot in the hotel contracting Industry.

 - Mirror Frames and Wall Art – The PVD finish could be made into a mirror frame or a wall art piece.

-We love the PVD finish as it has not only a great look but is also extremely durable.
+We love the PVD finish as it has a great look and is extremely durable.
 We feel like it is an amazing finish that can be used in various home decor and home furniture products.

 Is the PVD Coating Safe?

 The PVD coating is safe.
-In fact, the food safety of the PVD coating is inert.
+The food safety of the PVD coating is inert.
 Also, the surface is extremely tough and durable, so the PVD coating should not chip, crack, or break.
-This also makes the PVD coating an extremely safe and tough coating for many uses.
-The fact this is used so much in the high tech, medical, and aerospace industry also testifies how safe and durable the PVD coating is.
+This also makes the PVD coating extremely safe and tough for many uses.
+The fact this is used so much in the high-tech, medical, and aerospace industries also testifies how safe and durable the PVD coating is.

 How Do You Clean a PVD Coating?

-To clean your PVD products, you need to use a soft cloth with mild soap and water.
-You should avoid all cleaning products designed to remove any rust or tarnish as these could damage or change the PVD coating.
+You need to use a soft cloth with mild soap and water to clean your PVD products.
+You should avoid all cleaning products designed to remove rust or tarnish, as these could damage or change the PVD coating.